ccqpein/leetcode-picker-lisp/README.md

 The vault path will hardcode in lisp image after compiling.

 Token and session value will hardcode inside lisp image, but the cache will stay in value folder.

+[cl-str](https://github.com/vindarel/cl-str/) need the master branch because the quicklisp might not updated the master version yet.

 ## Install ##